Here comes the confessions of an industry analyst.

 What is an industry analyst company?

-An industry analyst publishes research about an industry helping end users of technology make decisions regarding their tech procurement.
+An industry analyst is an expert publishing research about an industry, helping end users of technology make decisions regarding their tech procurement.
 The most popular research of industry analysts is their vendor list visualizations.
 The most popular one is Gartner’s Magic Quadrant.

 Who is an industry analyst?

-Industry analyst companies rely on industry analysts.
-An industry analyst relies on vendor briefings, discussions with corporates, surveys and online reviews to understand solution categories.
+Industry analyst firms rely on industry analysts.
+An industry analyst relies on vendor briefings, discussions with corporates, surveys, and online reviews to understand solution categories.
 They help tech buyers make procurement decisions.

 What is a Magic Quadrant?

-How can the most popular product of a multi billion industry be a two dimensional X-Y scatter with dimensions (e.g. ability to execute) that are neither based on anything transparent nor are possible to measure in any objective or accurate way?
+How can the most popular product of a multi-billion industry be a two-dimensional X-Y scatter with dimensions (e.g. ability to execute) that are neither based on anything transparent nor are possible to measure in any objective or accurate way?
 Supposedly, there are spreadsheets behind these graphs but no one outside the company sees them so they must be embarrassingly simple or wrong.
-And when sued about why certain vendors are not included in Magic Quadrants Gartner publicly asserted that they are pure opinion.

-How did industry analyst gain so much influence?
+How did industry analysts gain so much influence?

 How is the industry analyst market structured now?

 Gartner and Forrester are the established players in the space but it is a concentrated market with Gartner as the revenue leader.
-Forrester’s revenues in 2019 were $0.4 billion vs Gartner’s $4.2 billion.
+Forrester’s revenues in 2019 were ~$0.52 billion vs Gartner’s ~$5.8 billion.3

-Though industry analysts, at least Gartner, is becoming better at monetizing, industry analysts’ overall influence in the market is falling:
+Though advisory services firms, at least Gartner, is becoming better at monetizing, industry analysts’ overall influence in the market is falling:

 How do review aggregators impact industry analysts?

-Review aggregators are websites like G2, Capterra, Trustradius that collect reviews about B2B or B2C software products.
-Their review collection of B2B products is in a way a competing service to Gartner’s and other traditional industry analysts’ product since it also informs B2B buyers about software products.
+Review aggregators are websites like G2, Capterra, and TrustRadius that collect reviews about B2B or B2C software products.
+Their review collection of B2B products is in a way a competing service to Gartner’s and other traditional industry analysts’ products since it also informs B2B buyers about software products.

 Lists of vendors ranked by how well they are reviewed may seem innovative as these review lists are free and customizable.
 However, this is not so novel.
 Gartner’s magic quadrants are also available freely when you google a solution area.
 Vendors pay to offer downloads of Gartner reports if they are ranked as a leader.
 So this is a service already offered by Gartner.
 However, review aggregators gained significant attention which is attention away from industry analysts’ services.

-Online monthly traffic by website as of 08/2020 according to SimilarWeb:
+Online monthly traffic by each website as of 02/2023 according to SimilarWeb:

 As with any innovation, business model disruption is a big part of G2’s value proposition.
 Instead of selling subscriptions to tech users and vendors like traditional industry analysts, they sell the data of their visitors’ companies to solution providers.
 This enables solution providers to send targeted unsolicited emails to them.
 As we mention in our B2B marketing article, sadly*, unsolicited emails work.

 So what happens next?
-Will G2 completely change how companies buy tech solutions?
+Will G2 and YARDSTIQ, etc. completely change how companies buy tech solutions?
 We look into the impact of review aggregators and other factors below.